ihmeuw/vivarium/docs/source/tutorials/running_a_simulation/cli.rst

 is specified in the model specification.
 Second, we have specified an output directory via the **-o** flag.
 In our first example, outputs went to ``~/vivarium_results``.
 Now they will go to our specified directory.
-Next, we have provided the **--pdb** flag so that if something goes wrong in our run, we will drop into the python debugger where we can investigate.
+Next, we have provided the **-\-pdb** flag so that if something goes wrong in our run, we will drop into the python debugger where we can investigate.
 Finally, we have turned on the verbose option via the **-v** flag.
 Whereas before, we saw nothing printed to the console while our simulation was running, we will now see something like